angshuman0baruah/salesforce-connection-using-node/README.md

 ## Configuring and instalation

 1. npm install jsforce
-2. And other instalation for run node.
+2. And other installation for run node.
 3. Use saleforceNode.js file.